OpenST/mosaic-chains/README.md

 You can specify a different directory with the `--mosaic-dir` option.

 Examples:
-* Starts five containers to follow these chains:
+* Starts four containers to follow these chains:
   * `./mosaic start ropsten 1406 1407 1414`

-* Stops four containers of these chains:
+* Stops three containers of these chains:
-  * `./mosaic stop ropsten 1406 1407 1414`
+  * `./mosaic stop 1406 1407 1414`

 * Uses /external to store the chains data:
   * `./mosaic -d /external start 1406`